ThulasiPriyaS/ExamGUARD-Exam-Integrity-System/README.md

 2. Enter the NEET exam question in the provided text area.
 3. Click the "Encrypt Question" button to get the encrypted version of the question.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or issues, please contact [your-email@example.com].